AtilaDev/music-pad/README.md

-## Music Pad
+# Music Pad

 ```
 npm install or yarn
 ```

-# Music Library
+## Music Library

 ```
-The total samples are 20, they are named pad00.mp3 to pad19.mp3
+The total samples are 20, they are named pad00.mp3 to pad19.mp3 (included)
 ```